KawaiiNetworks/as27523-vyos-scripts/README.md

 -   In the repository `as{Your ASN}-vyos-scripts`, enable GitHub Actions `Generate and Upload configure.sh`
 -   manually run the workflow `Generate and Upload configure.sh`, and then download the generated scripts from Releases - nightly vyos configuration
 -   Run the downloaded scripts on your VyOS router

+## Note

+For a route-map, we divide it into 3 parts: gather, filter, modifier.

+gather: to gather routes and then goto filter
+filter: to filter routes and then goto modifier
+modifier: to modify attributes of routes

+adding item to gather will increase the number of routes of filter (it can only add routes because it's whitelist) we call it pre-(import/export/none)-filter.
+EBGP import route-map do not have a gather now because we directly import all route to filter.
+For EBGP export route-map we will design a gather section in future.
+Now it's available for redistribution route-map.

+in modifier, you can modify attributes of routes, or deny routes (it can only modify or deny routes because it's applied after filter) we call it pre-(import/export/none)-accept.